Abstract

 the ways in which they were prompted to think about visualizing their data was

 quite useful to them in ways that they did not expect.
-"Thinking through what I might do and how I might present it," wrote
+“Thinking through what I might do and

-one respondent, "...has helped to sharpen my analysis of my
+how I might present it,” wrote one respondent, “...has helped to sharpen my analysis

-Another panelist, thinking even more broadly, "...could
+more.”
+Another panelist, thinking even more broadly, “...could imagine a

-visualizations are not necessarily inspiring to those who would prefer to
+necessarily inspiring to those who would prefer to continue thinking in terms of

-continue thinking in terms of texts.
+texts.
 Regarding the

-Favoured Traces visualization that
+Favoured Traces visualization that shows how

-On the Origin of Species changed from one
+On the Origin of

-edition to the next, one commenter lamented a distancing from the real text:
+Species changed from one edition to the next, one commenter lamented

-"I guess I do not see how it would work.
-The information
+a distancing from the real text: “I guess I do not see how it would

-is shown as flashing lights, rather than the actual text and I did not see
+work.
+The information is shown as flashing lights, rather than the actual

-anything that looked like page numbers."
-Such a sentiment serves as a
+text and I did not see anything that looked like page numbers.”
+Such

-reminder that users may expect to see traditional devices like page numbers,
+a sentiment serves as a reminder that users may expect to see traditional

-even with online texts or visualizations for which they are not entirely
+devices like page numbers, even with online texts or visualizations for which

-appropriate.
-Interface designs conscious of such users will help more "traditional" historians feel more comfortable with new
+will help more “traditional” historians feel more comfortable with new ways of

-ways of visualizing, analyzing, and thinking about sources.
+visualizing, analyzing, and thinking about sources.

 As some of the above quotations suggest, the tools that had the most positive